statuc30721/jenkins_devops_v1.7/README.md

 7. Create an actual container from the jenkins-devops image.
 We use docker compose "up" versus the usual <docker run > workflow.

-- This first run we will just run <docker compose up> without the <> to just verify we can actually deploy a container from our jenkins image file.
+- This first run we will just run <docker compose up> without the "detached" < -d > option to just verify we can actually deploy a container from our jenkins image file.
 Later we will run this <detached> in order to free up our terminal/console.
 For the initial run it will create a volume named docker_devops.
 After the first run (unless you have deleted the docker_devops volume) your container will use this folder each time you run the docker compose up command.

 docker compose up